VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Related Work

 Our work lies at the intersection of two key challenges in LVLM research: detecting adversarial attacks and defending against them.
 Before reviewing prior work in these areas, we first review the nature of adversarial attacks themselves.

-{\bf Adversarial attacks on LVLMs.} Adversarial strategies targeting the vision modality, the focus of this paper, can be broadly categorized into jailbreaking attacks and misleading attacks.
+{\bf Image-based adversarial attacks on LVLMs.} Adversarial strategies targeting the vision modality, the focus of this paper, can be broadly categorized into jailbreaking attacks and misleading attacks.
 Jailbreaking attacks aim to bypass safety alignment by exploiting the visual channel, eliciting prohibited, toxic, or otherwise harmful content from an LVLM~\cite{qi2024visual, niu2024jailbreaking, bailey2023image}.
 Misleading attacks, in contrast, perturb the visual modality to induce factually incorrect but seemingly benign outputs.
 Such attacks cause the model to hallucinate nonexistent objects, misclassify visual elements, or fundamentally misinterpret the scene \cite{tu2023many, zhang2025anyattack, zhao2023evaluating, li2025frustratingly}.
-We refer the reader to excellent surveys that provide a comprehensive overview of vision-based adversarial attacks~\cite{liu2025survey, ye2025survey}.

 This work focuses on the second category, misleading attacks.
 These attacks are distinguished by the attacker’s level of access to the model and are typically classified as white-box, gray-box, or black-box attacks \cite{liu2025survey}.
-White-box attacks assume full access to the model’s parameters and gradients.
-Gray-box attacks assume access to specific components, such as the vision encoder (e.g., CLIP).
-Black-box attacks rely solely on query access (inputs and outputs) without any knowledge of internal parameters.

-This paper presents defense results against two representative attacks: MF-ii~\cite{zhao2023evaluating} and MixAttack~\cite{tu2023many}.
-MF-ii synthesizes a target image from the target text and then matches the visual features of the source and target images.
-MixAttack, in contrast, directly matches the textual features of the target text to the visual features of the source image using CLIP.
-We chose these attacks because, from a vision perspective, they are white-box (i.e., they have access to the vision encoder parameters, although not to all LVLM parameters), making them strong attacks.
+We refer the reader to excellent surveys that provide a comprehensive overview of vision-based adversarial attacks~\cite{liu2025survey, ye2025survey}.